cloudant-labs/slate/docs2017/src/basics/index.md

 This testing requires continuous internal calls, which might impact performance or the cost of using the database.

->   **Note**: Continuous replication can result in a large number of internal calls.
+>   **Note**: Continuous replication can result in many internal calls.
-    This might affect costs for multi-tenant users of Cloudant systems.
+    These calls might affect costs for multi-tenant users of Cloudant systems.
+    By default,
-    Continuous replication is disabled by default.
+    continuous replication is not enabled.